Empowering teachers to provide effective reading instruction to all students

 Why reading matters.

 Students who aren’t reading at grade level by third grade are four times more likely to drop out of high school.
-They are more likely to enter the juvenile justice system and have a higher incarceration rate.
+They are more likely to enter the juvenile justice system and have higher incarceration rates.

 Reading is the foundation of a child’s educational journey.

-Literacy lays the groundwork for all future academic development; however, 66% of our nation’s fourth graders are reading at a basic or below basic level.
+Literacy lays the groundwork for all future academic development; however, 69% of our nation’s fourth graders are reading at or below the basic level.
 Kids of all races and socioeconomic backgrounds are struggling to read.

 Using a structured literacy approach based on the science of how kids learn to read